Big Ideas Behind a Career Fair

 Get There Early

 The recruiters can only interview so many people in a day, so it is smart to be there when the doors open.
 They’ll talk to several hundred students so you see the odds.
-You're much more likely to get an interview at 8:00 am versus 4:00 pm. as the day gets later, they start deferring more people to our website.
-You want to talk to the recruiters when they’re feeling the most ready.
+You're much more likely to get an interview at 9:00 am versus 4:00 pm. as the day gets later, as interview schedules start to fill up throughout the day.

 Get Contact Information